ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : An EAT consumer may require an attestation as part of an accompanying proof-of-possession (PoP) application.
 More precisely, a PoP transaction is intended to provide to the recipient cryptographically-verifiable proof that the sender has possession of a key.
-This kind of attestation may be necceesary to verify the security state of the entity storing the private key used in a PoP application.
+This kind of attestation may be necessary to verify the security state of the entity storing the private key used in a PoP application.

 ~~~~CDDL
 {::include nc-cddl/intended-use.cddl}
 ~~~~

 ## Claims That Include Keys

 This document defines no claims that contain cryptographic keys.
-When claims are defined that include cryptographic keys, they SHOULD use COSE_Key {{RFC9052}} in CBOR-encoded tokens or JSON Web Key {{RFC7517}} in JSON-encoded tokens.
+When claims are defined that include cryptographic keys, they SHOULD use COSE_Key {{RFC9052}} in CBOR-encoded EATs or JSON Web Key {{RFC7517}} in JSON-encoded EATs.

 {{RFC7800}} defines a proof-of-possion/confirmation claim named "cnf" that can hold a cryptographic key for JWTs.
 {{RFC8747}} does the same for CWTs with claim key 8.
 These particular claims are defined for authentication and authorization.
 Their semantics don't translate to attestation and they SHOULD NOT be used in an EAT.

 # Detached EAT Bundles {#DEB}

-A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token.
+A detached EAT bundle is a structure that conveys a fully-formed and signed EAT along with related detached claims.
 It is a top-level EAT message like a CWT or JWT.
 It can be occur any place that CWT or JWT messages occur.
-It may also be sent as a submodule.
+It may also be included in a submodule claim.

 A detached EAT bundle has two main parts.

-The first part is a full top-level token.
-This top-level token must have at least one submodule that is a detached digest.
+The first part is a full top-level token that includes at least one submodule that is a detached digest.
-This top-level token may be either CBOR or JSON-encoded.
-It may be a CWT, or JWT but not a detached EAT bundle.
+This top-level token may be either a CWT or JWT but not a detached EAT bundle.
-It may also be some future-defined token type.
 The same mechanism for distinguishing the type for nested token submodules is used here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.